 Unfortunately, recent lawsuits have alleged that these earplugs are defective, and provide inadequate ear protection for soldiers.
 This resulted in a variety of hearing problems, ranging in severity from a ringing in the ears known as tinnitus, to ruptured eardrums, to total hearing loss.

-Because 3M did not provide a product that functioned as intended, 3M may be liable for these damages.
+Because the manufacturing company did not provide a product that functioned as intended, it may be liable for these damages.
 However, pursuing a claim based on defective products in Colorado Springs can be a complex legal undertaking.
-A Colorado Springs 3M hearing loss attorney could provide more information about the background on 3M earplugs and hearing loss.
+A Colorado Springs 3M hearing loss attorney could provide more information about the background on these cases.

-People who have suffered injuries because of the defective nature of 3M earplugs have two potential paths to recovery.
+People who have suffered injuries because of the defective nature of these earplugs have two potential paths to recovery.
 The first is to take their case directly to a Colorado Springs civil court.

 State laws say that manufacturers of all products have the duty to create items that serve their function.
 If these products do not serve this function, and a customer suffers an injury, that maker may be liable.
 Specifically, in 3M earplug claims, plaintiffs must prove that a design defect caused the product to be unsafe and that this defect led to their injuries.